 The first step, as I tell my patients, is to stop thinking in terms of self-exams (a loaded term if there ever was one) and start getting to know your breasts, regularly.
 At least once a month, check in with them.
 Suspend any judgments you might have about their size or shape, as well as any thoughts of "finding" something, and simply pay attention.
 Take time to touch and feel your breasts, to look at them, and by all means to love them.

 It's a shift in mind-set more than in technique; you can still use the self-exam instructions your doctor has shared with you.
 I often recommend starting in the shower, when your skin is wet and you're already in touch with your body.
 Rather than just going through the motions, take the time to thoroughly explore your breasts.
 What do they feel like?
 And don't just feel your breasts -- appreciate them.
 After drying off, lie down and apply lotion to your skin, noticing each area of your body but paying particular attention to your breasts.
 How do they feel when you are lying down?
 What do you notice?

 I've found that women who use this approach, far from avoiding or "forgetting," look forward to these breast check-ins.
 If you do them regularly, at least monthly, and years from now something changes, you will know it.
 And beyond this, you will start establishing an intimate, conscious relationship with your body, one that will not only enhance your health but also allow you to reconnect with the joy of living in your female body.

-Text by Dr. Tracy Gaudet; illustration by Sandra Dionisi
+Dr. Tracy Gaudet; illustration by Sandra Dionisi